Lalo-B/Cool-Spotz/README.md

 * Require proper authorization: Booking must belong to the current user or the Spot must belong to the current user
 * Request
-  * Method: ?DELETE
+  * Method: DELETE
-  * URL: ?/api/spots/bookings/:bookingId
+  * URL: /api/bookings/:bookingId
   * Body: none

 * Successful Response